folio-org/folio-org.github.io/guides/automation.md

 This is constructed in the same manner as "folio-snapshot", but approximately 12-hours later.

-The server is built every day, to finish about 14:00 UTC (see Jenkins job: [folio-snapshot-2](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot-2/)).
+The server is built every day, to finish about 14:00 UTC.\
+(See Jenkins job: [folio-snapshot-2](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot-2/) which starts about 13:21 UTC.)

 The folio-snapshot-latest is an alias for folio-snapshot-2.